reinhart1010/nix/docs/en/common/go-doc.md

 ---
 # go doc

-Show documentation for a package or symbol.
+View documentation for a package or symbol.
 More information: <https://golang.org/cmd/go/#hdr-Show_documentation_for_package_or_symbol>.

-- Show documentation for the current package:
+- View documentation for the current package:

 `go doc`